soulostar/sqlite-connector/README.md

 ## Todo
 - ~~Write tests~~ (Done)
-- (MAYBE) Add support for associating different user/password credentials with different databases, instead of using the same credentials for all shared connections.
 - Expire old entries in the connection map so it cannot grow unbounded; may convert the map to a cache